whiteth/HelloGithub2/Outline in detail.md

  > Is there still your branch `Studying_0313_your english name` in Github desktop environment?

- > Now, stay at the branch in Github desktop
+ > Now, stay at the branch in Github desktop and use your `Atom` software to open the `Lecturing_0313.md` file

  - `commit`+`push`